Is Google Analytics Legal in 2026? EU Rulings, US Lawsuits

 Key: all US frameworks use opt-out, not opt-in.
 But tools collecting IP addresses, cookie identifiers, or browsing paths handle "personal information" under CCPA and most state laws, requiring opt-out mechanisms, GPC compliance, and data subject rights.
 Tools collecting only aggregate, non-identifiable data fall outside these definitions entirely.

-Here's where the distinction matters most.
+This is where the distinction matters most.
 Under CCPA and every Virginia-model state law, "personal information" is data that is "linked or reasonably linkable to an identified or identifiable natural person."
 Google Analytics collects IP addresses, cookie identifiers, and browsing paths.
-That's personal information.
-It triggers opt-out requirements, GPC honoring obligations, and data subject rights in every state with a privacy law.
+All of that is personal information.
+It triggers opt-out requirements, GPC obligations, and data subject rights in every state with a privacy law.

-Analytics that collects no IP addresses, sets no cookies, builds no per-user profiles, and produces only aggregate page-level counts?
+Now picture analytics that collects no IP addresses, sets no cookies, builds no per-user profiles, and produces only aggregate page-level counts.
 That falls outside the definition of personal information in every current US state privacy framework.
-Zero compliance overhead by design.
+No compliance overhead, by design.

-For a comprehensive look at the regulatory landscape, our privacy-friendly analytics guide covers both EU and US compliance requirements in detail.
+For a fuller look at the regulatory landscape, our privacy-friendly analytics guide covers both EU and US compliance requirements in detail.

 What 40% of your traffic is doing that GA4 can't see

-Even if Google Analytics were fully legal everywhere, there's a growing accuracy problem that most website owners don't know about.
-Between ad blockers, browser privacy features, and consent rejection, GA4 is missing a significant and growing share of your actual traffic.
+Even if Google Analytics were fully legal everywhere, it has a growing accuracy problem most website owners never hear about.
+Between ad blockers, browser privacy features, and consent rejection, GA4 misses a large and growing chunk of your real traffic.

 Ad blockers are eating GA4 alive.
-42.7% of global internet users use ad-blocking tools on at least one device.
-On tech-savvy audiences, the numbers are dramatically worse: Plausible's study found 58% of Hacker News and Reddit readers block Google Analytics entirely.
-88% of Firefox users in their sample blocked it.
-Tools like uBlock Origin and Brave Shields block google-analytics.com at the network request level.
+42.7% of global internet users run ad-blocking tools on at least one device.
+On tech-savvy audiences it gets far worse.
+Plausible's study found that 58% of Hacker News and Reddit readers block Google Analytics outright, and 88% of the Firefox users in their sample blocked it.
+Tools like uBlock Origin and Brave Shields stop google-analytics.com at the network request level, before it ever loads.

 Browsers are tightening the screws.
-Safari 26 activates Advanced Fingerprinting Protection by default for all browsing, blocking Google Tag Manager from loading when enabled.
-It also strips Google click IDs (gclid) from URLs, breaking paid search attribution.
-Firefox 145 introduced anti-fingerprinting protections that cut trackable users in half.
-And Firefox's Enhanced Tracking Protection has blocked more than 1 trillion tracking attempts total.
+Safari 26 activates Advanced Fingerprinting Protection by default for all browsing, and its Advanced Tracking and Fingerprinting Protection (default in Private Browsing) blocks Google Tag Manager from loading at all.
+Safari 26 also strips Google click IDs (gclid) from URLs, which breaks paid search attribution.
+Firefox 145 added anti-fingerprinting protections that cut trackable users in half.
+And Firefox's Enhanced Tracking Protection has now blocked more than 1 trillion tracking attempts in total.

-Consent rejection compounds the loss.
-In the EU, consent rejection rates for analytics cookies range from 30% to 70% depending on the country and how the banner is designed.
-Those visitors are invisible to GA4.
+Consent rejection piles on top.
+In the EU, between 30% and 70% of visitors decline analytics cookies, depending on the country and how the banner is built.
+Every one of those visitors is invisible to GA4.

 What GA4 actually sees: the data loss funnel